Managing disk storage in Linux is not just a

 2.1 Check Folder Size

-This command shows the information about size of the specific folder or
+This command shows the total size of a specific

 du -sh /var